 My family is involved with MCFD in court.
 What's happening during COVID-19?

-COVID-19 has affected many stages in the child protection process for those working with the ministry on the child's plan of care.
+COVID-19 has affected many stages in the child protection process for those working with the Ministry of Children and Family Development on the child's plan of care.
 Whether you’re participating in mediation, scheduling a family case conference, or waiting for a court hearing, the COVID-19 crisis could affect your next steps.

 If you’re scheduled for a child protection case conference